 Indefinite Leave to Remain UK Guidance

 Unfortunately, the British government has sought to make it increasingly difficult for migrants to obtain Indefinite Leave to Remain.
-From arbitrarily refusing applicants due to a historical mistake on their tax form, to insisting Tier 2 visa holders earn a minimum of £35,000 before they can apply, it has become increasingly challenging for those who dream of settlement in the UK to achieve it.
+From arbitrarily refusing applicants due to a historical mistake on their tax form, to insisting Skilled Worker visa holders, at the date of the ILR application, obtain written confirmation from their employer that they are needed to work for the “foreseeable future” it has become increasingly challenging for those who dream of settlement in the UK to achieve it.

 At A Y & J Solicitors, our team have an in-depth understanding of ILR requirements and achieve an incredibly high success rate for our clients.
 By instructing us, you can be confident that your application will be managed with high professionalism and care.

 What are the Indefinite Leave to Remain eligibility?

 Eligibility for Indefinite Leave to Remain depends on the category or route under which the person is applying.
 For example, one may qualify for ILR on the basis of 10 years’ lawful residence in the UK.
 Other applications for ILR may be based on time spent working or residing with family in the UK.
 Most routes require a minimum residency requirement; for example, to apply for ILR on the basis of a spousal visa, the applicant must have resided for 5 years on their spousal visa, as well as meeting the other requirements.

 Who Can Apply for Indefinite Leave to Remain?

 The following migrants may be eligible to apply for ILR: